PingOne Advanced Identity Cloud

 You can change the value of your tenant’s cookie name.
 You might want to do this for these reasons:

-• You want to integrate a legacy system into Identity Cloud, and it expects to ingest a specific cookie name.
+• You want to integrate a legacy system into Advanced Identity Cloud, and it expects to ingest a specific cookie name.

 • You want to set the cookie name to a format preferred by your company.